-Subclause 9(1) of Bill C-49 amends paragraph 55(3)(b) of IRPA to add that an officer may also detain a permanent resident or foreign national on the added grounds of suspected inadmissibility for "serious criminality, criminality, or organized criminality."
+Clause 10(1) of Bill C-4 amends section 55(3)(b) of the IRPA to add that an officer may also detain a permanent resident or foreign national on the grounds of suspected inadmissibility for "serious criminality, criminality, or organized criminality."

-2.3 Changes to the Human Smuggling and Human Trafficking Regime in the Immigration and Refugee Protection Act
+2.3 Changes to the Human Smuggling and Human Trafficking Regime

-Bill C-49 amends and expands the definition of what constitutes "human smuggling" under IRPA, and introduces new mandatory minimum sentences for a person who is convicted of human smuggling under the Act.
+Bill C-4 amends and expands the definition of what constitutes "human smuggling" under the IRPA, and introduces mandatory minimum sentences for a person convicted of human smuggling under the Act.
 The bill also adds several aggravating factors to be considered by the court when determining the penalties to be imposed for the offences of "trafficking in persons" and "disembarking persons at sea."

-2.3.1 Change in the Definition of "Human Smuggling" (Clause 17)
+2.3.1 Change in the Definition of "Human Smuggling" (Clause 18)

-Section 117 of IRPA addresses human smuggling.
+Section 117 of the IRPA addresses human smuggling.
 The section prohibits organizing, inducing, aiding or abetting entry into Canada of persons who are not in possession of required documentation, and it imposes penalties.
 The consent of the Attorney General of Canada is required in order to begin proceedings under this section.

-Bill C-49 amends the definition of what constitutes "human smuggling" as follows:
+Bill C-4 amends the definition of what constitutes "human smuggling" as follows: